aidenjspang/laraveldemo/readme.md

 - Assign supplier.
 Input price & cost
 - Comments: coomment management by Laravel EventListener
 - Send email: email to the supplier by Amazon SES and EventListener
+- Data esport by Excel format

 ## Include
+- <a href="https://laravel-excel.maatwebsite.nl/3.0/getting-started/">Laravel Excel</a> for exporting data
 - <a href="http://getbootstrap.com/">Bootstrap</a> for CSS and jQuery plugins
 - <a href="https://fontawesome.com">Font Awesome</a> for the nice icons
 - <a href="https://www.npmjs.com/">Node Package</a>